bublak/vimphpcodehelp/README.md

-# my php code helpers -> for moving code, and get some class context help
+# my php code helpers for VIM -> for moving code, and get some class context help

 # TODO - not finished